eucuepo/vagrant-kafka/README.md

 * The kafka version is now `2.5.0`
 * The user scripts in the original project are updated to make requests to a dynamic number of brokers.
 * There is a CPU limit artificially added to the VMs to tell the hypervisor not to overload the host's CPU if the VM is running at full power.
 This is a percentage, and sets the `cpuexecutioncap` of the hypervisor through the `VAGRANT_CPU_LIMIT` variable (default `50`).
+* The 4lw.commands.whitelist are on by default now.
+See more on the use below.
 * I recommand maintainig a `kafkarc` file with all your environment variables as those are volatile in your shell.
 Source this file each time you log in your host, or change terminal shell so that vagrant can get those values from the environment.

 Prerequisites